-I think almost every Rick and Morty fan shed tears in this scene.
+Almost every empathetic Rick and Morty fan shed tears in this scene.
 Not only does he show a side of himself that he hides and covers up so well, but he gives into it.
 He usually comes off as an unfeeling and careless man who can jump around without any attachments and without any regrets.
-But after watching the show all the way through multiple times, I have come to notice more and more of his character traits that surpass the people who just watch the show believing it has no deeper meanings and is unintelligent.
+After watching the show all the way through multiple times, I have come to notice more and more of his character traits that surpass the people who just watch the show assuming it has no deeper meanings and is unintelligent.

 The shock is too much, and he realizes in this episode (as he explains to Summer in a later episode) that: "Don't run.
 Nobody exists on purpose, nobody belongs anywhere, everybody's gonna die."

 In the end, thinking about all the powerful scenes in this show, I have found my favorite is in season two, episode three, "Auto Erotic Assimilation".
-With a cleverly wrote and conducted song, "Can You Feel It?" by Choas Choas, this scene we see Rick attempt to kill, not just himself, but (confirmed by the writers) also all Rick's in every dimension.
-Was he doing it, not just to end his own pain, but to also prevent any other 'Ricks' from doing what he does?
-Hurting the people in their realities, abandoning loved ones, always running from feeling.
+With a cleverly written and conducted song, "Can You Feel It?" by Choas Choas, we see Rick attempt to kill himself.
+Was he doing it not just to end his pain or to stop himself from hurting the people in their realities, abandoning loved ones, and always running from feeling?

-So many ideas and thoughts behind his amazing and intelligent character, who knows how it really is for him?
+So many ideas and thoughts behind his unusual and intelligent character.

-The writers of this show are truly genius.
+The writers of this show are geniuses.
 I eagerly look forward to when season four is released.

 This song fits perfectly for this episode.
 Unity's words got to him.
 He comes off so tough, but he is human.
-I love the "deep" moments in this show.
+I love the deep moments in this show.
 The creators do an excellent job of pairing songs with the stories.
-Now after Season Four, they capped it off again with another powerful scene and amazing song.
+Now after season four, they capped it off again with another powerful scene and amazing song.
 I will write about the best moments (in my personal opinion) soon.
-I love tragic, emotional, and heart-shattering events (in entertainment, not reality); they make it more realistic and relatable.
-That's what captures people's hearts.
+I love tragic, emotional, and heart-shattering events (in entertainment, not reality); they make them more realistic and relatable - that's what captures people's hearts.

 For more Rick and Morty be sure to check out: